I´d answer you: “No! Impossible!”

 It´s part of Time-Managment.

-How about “taking ad hoc problems” in life?
+How about “taking ad hoc problems”

 No situation is real where someone miraculously appears in front of you to warn you by saying: “stop, wait, something unexpected is now going to happen, stop and think for a moment!
 Then, go on.”